 Remarks Holds the number of enqueued DataEvents.

-The application may read this property to determine whether additional input is enqueued from a device, but has not yet been delivered because of other application processing, freezing of events, or other causes.
+The application may read this property to determine whether additional input is enqueued from a device but has not yet been delivered because of other application processing, freezing of events, or other causes.

 This property is initialized to zero by the open method.